alanb128/balena-pi-cameras/README.md

-# balena-pi-ai-cam
+# Pi Cameras
-Example of running Raspberry Pi cameras (including the AI Camera) in a container on balena
+Example of running Raspberry Pi cameras (including the AI Camera) in a container on [balena](https://www.balena.io/).

 <img src="pi-ai-balena.jpg">